liutongchen/my-secrets-of-javascript-ninja/README.md

 # Secrets-of-Javascript-Ninja-Practice-

-Javascript practices while I'm reading the book "Secrets of Javascript Ninja"
+This folder contains some self-designed practices for deepening my understanding of the book "Secrets of Javascript Ninja".